sogko/pecker/_getting_started/how-is-pecker-different-from-other-build-tools.md

 We also try to ensure that Pecker would play nice with other web techologies.
 At the end of the day, we want to help you achieve productivity, not hinder it.

-*(Heck, if Broccoli turns out to be a better build tool, Pecker might be use it to some capacity.)*
+*(Heck, if Broccoli turns out to be a better build tool, Pecker might use it to some capacity.)*